Anmol04-coder/droply/README.md

 # droply
-Chrome extension that lets you eye-drop a color from a webpage.
+Chrome and Firefox extension that lets you eye-drop a color from a webpage.